- What Are The Common Types of Medical Malpractice?

 - Your attorney will take the case to trial if necessary

-Forms of Compensation Available for PA Medical Malpractice Victims
+What Types Of Compensation Is Available for PA Medical Malpractice Victims?

 As an injury victim, you have the right to receive compensation for your losses.
 Compensation can include financial and non-economic losses.
 There are several forms of compensation that are available to you based on the facts of your case.
 The compensation you receive may include one or more of the following types: